 Flour 101 It’s Time!
 5/8/20Hello all you COVID-19 home-quarantine-shelter-in-place-social-distancing bakers!
 I am so sorry for all of the stress and health concerns we are experiencing right now, but I am also hopeful that some small part of staying at home may renew your interest in baking from scratch.
 Perhaps it can even provide some much-needed entertainment […]

-Our Retail Shop is now Closed to the public in an ongoing effort to maintain safe food handling protocols and to keep all of us safe and healthy. * It does remain the location for curbside pickup.
-All retail flour is now available exclusively online through our web store.
-Up front, a very big apology […]
+5/19/20: Our Retail Shop remains Closed to the public in an ongoing effort to maintain safe food handling protocols and to keep all of us safe and healthy.
+Please note: We will be closed 5/24-5/31/20 for spring cleaning and repairs.
+Online orders and shipping will also be paused during this time.
+Until we are able […]

 This is the formula we have been working with at the mill for several years.
 When you see our Instagram posts, this is the method we are using.
 You’ll find it closely mirrors some standard and well-known recipes, but with higher hydration and salt, and shorter bulk fermentation time – all important factors when working […]

 Milk Bread Pull Apart Rolls When I saw the 2019 Thanksgiving Issue of Food & Wine magazine, I knew Grist & Toll had to create a 100% whole grain version of their show stopping Pull-Apart Milk Bread Wreath.
 The tangzhong method featured for making tender milk bread is one we use quite frequently when baking [...]

 Hello bakers this is Isaac, and I am excited to share a new holiday recipe with you!
 If Linzer torte had an American cousin, this shortbread tart is it - a new favorite at the G&T test kitchen as we experimented with a variety of fillings over the summer.
 The recipe is adapted from Allison [...]